Project Technical Lead

 }

 ListIterator implements the Iterator interface and provides a concrete implementation for List.
-Keeps a reference to the list (List<T>) and keeps track of the current position for the iteration.
+It holds a reference to the list (List<T>) and keeps track of the current position for the iteration.
 The hasNext() method checks if there is another element in the list.
 The next() method returns the next element in the list and moves the position to the next element.

 Notes.java